The tiered approach uses a stepped strategy for determining what you carry as part of your EDC preparedness.

 By doing this with thought, you’ll be able to separate your regular tiered supplies into your checked and carry on luggage.
 Then, when you arrive at your location, you’ll be able to reassemble your gear into all of your usual tiers.
 This means after arriving at your destination you’ll have tier’s one, two and three all set to go.

 Don’t Let Your Guard Down

 Is being on vacation, or away from home any reason to let your guard down?
 No, it’s not!
-In reality, when you’re away from home, you’re at a greater risk.
+In reality, when you’re away from home, you’re at higher risk.

-Why are you at greater risk?
+Why are you at higher risk?
 It’s simple; it’s because you’re possibly on your own and away from your support network.
-Therefore, what you have with you, is possibly all you’ll have to help you get through any difficult situations.
+Therefore, what you have with you, is probably all you’ll have to help you get through any stressful situations.

 What to Use?